 Status point not matching its on/off point for 15 seconds after a time delay of 60 seconds when the equipment is commanded off.

-Logic for hand operation of chillers, boilers, and cooling towers is not provided because sequences cannot stably respond to overrides by operators in all possible scenarios.
+[DELETE]Logic for hand operation of chillers, boilers, and cooling towers is not provided because sequences cannot stably respond to overrides by operators in all possible scenarios.
 For example, if a chiller is turned on in hand in a variable primary system with only one other chiller currently running, the control system would need to react by opening the isolation valves of the chiller placed in hand and either (1) immediately shutting down the former lead chiller or (2) changing the minimum chilled water flow setpoint, opening isolation valves, and possibly staging on condenser water pumps and cooling towers.
 Chillers, boilers, and cooling towers should only be placed in hand by changing the staging sequence manually via the control system interface; they cannot be safely or stably operated in hand at the chiller/boiler/tower controllers.

-Not Used
+[DELETE]Not Used

-This section was deleted in Addendum a.
+[DELETE]This section was deleted in Addendum a.
 To avoid section numbering changes, an empty section was inserted.

 Air Economizer High Limits

-Economizer shall be disabled whenever the outdoor air conditions exceed the economizer high-limit setpoint as specified by local code.
+[ENERGY 901]Economizer shall be disabled whenever the outdoor air conditions exceed the economizer high-limit setpoint as specified by local code.
 Setpoints shall be automatically determined by the control sequences (to ensure they are correct and meet code) based on energy standard, climate zone, and economizer high-limit-control device type selected by the design engineer in Section 3.1.4.3 or 3.1.6.2.
-Setpoints listed below are for current ASHRAE and California Energy Standards.
+Setpoints listed below are for current ASHRAE Standards.

+[ENERGY T24]Economizer shall be disabled whenever the outdoor air conditions exceed the economizer high-limit setpoint as specified by local code.
+Setpoints shall be automatically determined by the control sequences (to ensure they are correct and meet code) based on energy standard, climate zone, and economizer high-limit-control device type selected by the design engineer in Section 3.1.4.3 or 3.1.6.2.
+Setpoints listed below are for current California Energy Standards.

 The engineer must specify the code basis of the economizer high limit and the high-limit control device being used.
 See Sections 3.1.4.3 and 3.1.6.2.

-ASHRAE 90.1-2019
+[ENERGY 901]ASHRAE 90.1-2019